TheEureka/Solution-to-Algorithmic-Problems/README.md

-# Proof-of-Algorithms
+# Solution-to-Algorithmic-Problems
-A collection of my solutions to various algorithmic problems.
+A collection of my solutions and proofs to various algorithmic problems.